alistaircannon/bidsify/README.md

 ```

-The BIDS specification does not like "scout" and "gre" as valid modality suffixes.
+The BIDS specification does not list "scout" and "gre" as valid modality suffixes.